-- 4.21 The Building Research Establishment Environmental Assessment Method (BREEAM) is an accredited, independent method for assessing the environmental performance of non-domestic development.
+- 4.18 The Building Research Establishment Environmental Assessment Method (BREEAM) is an accredited, independent method for assessing the environmental performance of non-domestic development.
 There is currently no phased timetable or Code for Sustainable Homes equivalent for non-domestic development, although it is anticipated that by 2019 non-domestic development will be zero carbon.
-It is considered that non domestic development should be assessed against the BREEAM standard and the Council considers that all new non-domestic development should achieve the level 'Very Good' under this standard. - 4.22 The Council will require the Code for Sustainable Homes level and BREEAM standard to be verified by an independent assessor at the applicant or developer's cost.
+It is considered that non domestic development should be assessed against the BREEAM standard and the Council considers that all new non-domestic development should achieve the level 'Very Good' under this standard. - 4.19 The Council will require the BREEAM standard to be verified by an independent assessor at the applicant or developer's cost.

-Policy 19: Sustainable Design
+Policy 18: Sustainable Design